The following discussion will cover popular Hyperledger project tutorials that will enable you to understand their core infrastructures.

-According to the Hyperledger Iroha tutorial, they have three levels of quality control to ensure that their platform is robust.
+According to the Hyperledger Iroha tutorial documentation, they have three levels of quality control to ensure that their platform is robust.
 These are –

 Reliability: This level deals with the fault tolerance of the system along with the recovery process in case of any disasters.

-Performance: According to the Hyperledger Iroha tutorial, this level deals with the time behavior of the platform along with resource utilization.
+Performance: According to the Hyperledger Iroha tutorial documentation, this level deals with the time behavior of the platform along with resource utilization.

-Usability: Here, you’ll have user error protection, appropriateness recognizability along with learnability.
+Usability: Here, you’ll have user error protection, appropriateness recognizability, along learnability.

 Use Cases of Iroha

-- Verifiable certificates form educational institutions and healthcare
+- Verifiable certificates from educational institutions and healthcare

 - Cross-border transfers.